 - Interact directly with the children

 - Provide a purposeful and significant voice for children in abuse and neglect situations

 - Become part of the team helping inform the court and heal families

 - Develop interpersonal skills and abilities navigating situations by working towards positive solutions for the child

 - Learn about Dependency and Neglect Court and Social Service systems

 We welcome people from all walks of life.
 You do not have to be a lawyer or social worker to be a volunteer.
 We are simply looking for people who care about children and have common sense.
 Good writing and computer skills are required.
 As a volunteer, you will be thoroughly trained and well supported by professional staff to help you through each case.

 Must be 21 years old or older.
-You must pass a background check, participate in 32 hours of training (15 hours in the classroom, 17 hours online), and agree to stay with a case until it is closed (a year and a half, on average).
-Read more about the requirements and role of being a CASA volunteer.
+You must complete an interview, pass a background check, participate in 30 hours of training (21 hours in the classroom, 9 hours online), and agree to stay with a case until it is closed (a year and a half, on average).

 What is CASA?
 What is CASA for Children?
 What is CASA for Parents?
 What is CASA for Professionals?